Margaret AlstonProfessor of Social Work, School of Humanities and Social Science, University of Newcastle

 Fran BaumProfessor of Public Health, Flinders University

 Fran Baum is one of Australia's leading researchers on the social and economic determinants of health.
-She holds grants from the National Health & Medical Research Council and the Australia Research Council which are considering a wide range of aspects of health inequities and social determinants of health.
+She holds grants from the National Health and Medical Research Council and the Australia Research Council, which are considering a wide range of aspects of health inequities and social determinants of health.
 These grants include an NHMRC Centre for Research Excellence on Policies for Health Equity of which she is one of the two co-Directors.
-Her book, The New Public Health (4th ed. published January 2016 Oxford University Press), is widely cited and used in many public health courses.
-Her new book Governing for Health (Oxford University Press, New York, December, 2018) examines how a society can be organised to best promote health.
+Her book, The New Public Health (4th edn published January 2016 by Oxford University Press), is widely cited and used in many public health courses.
+Her new book, Governing for Health (Oxford University Press, New York, December, 2018), examines how a society can be organised to best promote health.

 James BuchanAdjunct Professor, WHO Collaborating Centre, University of Technology, Sydney

-James is specialised in developing strategic intelligence and policy advice at national level and internationally on the HRH implications of health sector reorganisation and healthcare reform; health workforce pay, incentives and reward strategy; workforce planning; employment relations; labour market analysis; and skill mix/ extended roles.
+James specialised in developing strategic intelligence and policy advice at national level and internationally on the HRH implications of health sector reorganisation and health care reform; health workforce pay, incentives and reward strategy; workforce planning; employment relations; labour market analysis; and skill mix/extended roles.

-He has extensive experience working with Ministries of Health and equivalent at national level and is an experienced invited speaker at national and international conferences on HR issues in the health sector.
+James has extensive experience working with Ministries of Health and equivalent at national level and is an experienced invited speaker at national and international conferences on HR issues in the health sector.
 He acts as a consultant and adviser for many national and international bodies and organisations such as: World Bank, WHO, OECD and EU.
 Recent work has been in Australia, China, England, India, Malaysia, Kazakhstan, Moldova, Portugal, Scotland and Sri Lanka.
-He is currently working on a WHO project on retention of health workers in rural/ remote areas, and as an adviser to the Scottish government National Workforce Planning Group.
+He is currently working on a WHO project on retention of health workers in rural/remote areas, and as an adviser to the Scottish government's National Workforce Planning Group.